Northwestern graduates and student participate in off-campus summer research

 Emily Starr, a 2019 psychology graduate from Firth, Neb., was selected from among more than 600 applicants to participate in a National Science Foundation Research Experience for Undergraduates program at Ohio University’s Heritage College of Osteopathic Medicine.
 Starr is working for seven weeks with Dr. Brian Wymbs in clinical research related to the treatment of children with social, emotional and behavioral problems.
 Wymbs and colleagues have found that parents of such children are at greater risk of divorce, and their ongoing research studies seek to provide information to guide interventions for strengthening those relationships.

 Northwestern’s biology department features expert professors dedicated to integrating their Christian faith with science.
-Housed in the new $24.5 million DeWitt Family Science Center, state-of-the-art classrooms and labs are designed for hands-on exploration.
+State-of-the-art classrooms and labs in the new $24.5 million DeWitt Family Science Center are designed for hands-on exploration.
 The result is graduates who score in the top 25% worldwide on the MCAT and stand out for their excellence in healthcare, research, teaching, conservation and other fields.
-Learn more .